 Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
 They are generally due for settlement within 30 days and therefore are all classified as current.
 The majority of trade and other receivables are non-interest bearing.
 Where the effect is material, trade and other receivables are discounted using discount rates which reflect the relevant costs of financing.
 The carrying amount of trade and other receivables approximates fair value.

-The group trade receivables include governments grants amounted to US\$42,735 (2019: US\$ 23,672) in which there are no unfulfilled conditions or contingencies attached to these grants as of 31 December 2020.
+The group trade receivables include governments grants which amounted to US\$Nil (2020: US\$42,735) in which there are no unfulfilled conditions or contingencies attached to these grants as of 31 December 2021.

 15. Inventory